Bass Pro Shops Sued for $5 Million—Over Socks

 A Missouri man is hoping to sock it to Bass Pro Shops to the tune of $5 million over the company’s lifetime warranty—or lack of it—on its RedHead Lifetime Guarantee All-Purpose Wool Socks.

-Kent Slaughter filed a class action lawsuit earlier this month, alleging that Bass Pro Shops has refused to honor its lifetime warranty on worn-out RedHead socks that Slaughter brought into the retailer’s Springfield, Mo., store for exchange.
+Kent Slaughter filed a class action lawsuit earlier this month, alleging that Bass Pro Shops has refused to honor its lifetime warranty on worn-out RedHead socks that Slaughter brought into the retailer’s Springfield, Missouri, store for exchange.
 Slaughter filed the suit with the U.S. District Court for the Western District of Missouri, seeking $5 million in damages for himself and other customers who join the effort.
-Slaughter is represented by Singleton Schneider, LLP, which is based in Sacramento, Calif.
+Slaughter is represented by Singleton Schneider, LLP, which is based in Sacramento, California.

 “This lawsuit is about one simple principle: a corporation’s obligation to tell consumers the truth,” Singleton Schneider partner Andrew Bluth wrote to OBJ in an email.
 “Bass Pro Shop made a promise to its customers when it offered its RedHead socks with a lifetime guarantee.
 Those words should mean something.
 Especially today, when consumers are facing skyrocketing prices on even the most basic of necessities, it is critical that businesses act with integrity.
 On behalf of Mr. Slaughter and thousands of Bass Pro Shop customers nationwide, we look forward to holding Bass Pro Shops accountable through the judicial process.”